andrewnicols/docs/docs/guides/javascript/index.md

  };
 ```

-You will notice a number of key differences in this example when compared with
-the previous one:
+You will notice several key differences in this example when compared with the previous one:

 - The list of Selectors has been moved to a new Module which is included using
   the [import][guides_javascript-mdn-javascript_reference-import] keyword.